 Improving design decisions with BIM

 With the ambitious sustainability and terminal design goals, BIM became crucial to making it happen.
-The sharing of the models from the very early stages made it possible for all teams to access updated information,enabling a smooth transition from the concept stage to a more detailed stage of the design as well as construction.
+The sharing of the models from the very early stages made it possible for all teams to access updated information, enabling a smooth transition from the concept stage to a more detailed stage of the design as well as construction.

-In the design stage of the terminal’s interior, BIM was key for coordination and bringing together several different disciplines.
+In the design stage of the terminal’s interior, BIM was key for coordination and bringing together several options from different disciplines.
 The data extraction from the model provided more control when scheduling all of the elements as well as efficient quality auditing.
 The design teams solved both large and small clashes in the model while also identifying and eliminating duplicates and missing elements.
 A greater level of model analysis assisted design decisions, including the studies of lighting, wind, and energy.

 A weekly BIM coordination schedule helped create an even faster workflow for collaboration, coordination, and production.
 This process included sharing and receiving multiple discipline models; processing, navigating, and analyzing the models; creating issue reports and collecting viewpoints; communicating the issues to the consultants sharing the viewpoints; and solving the issues—all in the same week.
 This workflow was repeated every week of the design stage and made it possible to achieve a better, more coordinated model.